-They do, however, have a few keyboard commands and apps that will allow you to get the shot you need.
+They do, however, have a few keyboard commands and apps that allow you to get the shot you need.
 These commands are quick and easy to learn.

 Using keyboard commands

 MacOS keyboard commands are the easiest and quickest ways to take screenshots, whether you’re capturing the entire screen or just a portion.
 By default, Apple’s methods save your screenshot to the desktop, but if you want to copy the screenshot to the clipboard, there’s a keyboard shortcut you can use instead.

 Method 1: Press the Command + Shift + 3 keys simultaneously for an instant capture of your desktop.

 Method 2: Press the Command + Shift + 3 + Control keys simultaneously to save the image to your clipboard.

 In MacOS Catalina and newer, a screenshot preview appears in the bottom-right corner of your screen, giving you quick access to editing tools.